Davey Tree Expert Company: Environmental science

 John Davey established the Davey Institute of Tree Surgery in 1908.
 A training facility was staffed by experts and also provided employees with the skills and tools needed to advance tree science.
 Today, the company still provides basic tree science as the educational foundation for its employees.
 According to the company, scientists and technical advisers guide field service teams in diagnosing and prescribing products, application procedure, and pest and disease cultural practices.

-Davey is building a new research and training facility, known as the Davey Science, Employee Education and Development (SEED) Campus, at its home headquarters in Kent, Ohio.
+Davey built a new research and training facility, known as the Davey SEED (Science, Employee Education and Development) Campus, at its home headquarters in Kent, Ohio.
 The campus covers approximately 190 acre and will be used for a variety of research and training programs.
-Some areas it plans to research are water management and pollinator habitat as well as ways to test how to build more sustainable landscapes as the world faces climate change.
+Some areas it plans to research are water management and pollinator habitat, as well as ways to test how to build more sustainable landscapes as the world faces climate change.

 The campus mainly occupies the former Oak Knolls East Golf Course, and Davey also made a deal with the Kent City School District to exchange the closed Franklin Elementary School, which was adjacent to the golf course property, for some other property adjacent to the district's middle and high school campus.
-Construction began in 2022 and will feature a 25000 sqft training facility and a 10700 sqft indoor climbing center.
-The SEED campus is expected to open in 2025.
+Construction of the campus began in 2022 and was completed in 2025.
+The campus features a 25000 sqft training facility and a 10700 sqft indoor climbing center.

 The company partners with other organizations to promote the benefits of trees, such as the Arbor Day Foundation, American Forests, International Society of Arboriculture and the Tree Care Industry Association and programs like the National Register of Big Trees and fundraisers like Tour des Trees.
 It also partners with universities such as Kent State.